-Projects will be evaluated by both faculty members and graduate students from your respective fields of study.
+Projects will be evaluated by both faculty members from your respective fields of study.
 Excellent proposals will be concise, clear, descriptive, persuasive, and easy to follow.
 The grants are awarded to high quality projects.
 An excellent proposal describes and justifies a project.

 The full set of proposal documents includes the following: